vercel/next.js/docs/api-reference/next.config.js/react-strict-mode.md

 # React Strict Mode

+> **Suggested**: We strongly suggest you enable Strict Mode in your Next.js application to better prepare your application for the future of React.

 The Next.js runtime is now Strict Mode-compliant.
 To opt-in to Strict Mode, configure the following option in your `next.config.js`:

 ```js